cast iron skillet vs griddle

 Seasoning and Maintenance

 Seasoning is important for making a non-stick surface and keeping your cast iron cookware in top shape.
-I will show you how to season, clean, and restore your cookware.
+I’ll show you how to season, clean, and restore your cookware.

 How to Season Cast Iron Cookware